Social media marketing for nonprofits: 10-step guide to reach your goals

 We in Awario run audience researchers using our social listening tool.
 You can just put in the keywords related to your cause and see what people are talking about it and what they are saying.

-For example, here's some data about social media users mentioning the #HeForShe campaign, a campaign for women's rights started by Emma Watson.
+For example, here's some data about social media users mentioning Amnesty International, a world-famous human rights organization.

 We can see that social media users that are talking about the campaign mostly live in the USA, speak English and Spanish, are slightly more likely to be women, use Twitter and Instagram, and mention the campaign's ambassador, feminism, and violence against women.